joomla/Manual/docs/get-started/git/github-joomla-cms.md

 - **Create and Checkout a branch** in your local repo.
 This is very important!
 It will contain a record of the changes you propose to make to the original.
 - **Make and Test Changes** and don't forget to check that your code conforms to the Joomla coding standards.
 - **Commit and Push** your changes to your remote GitHub repo.
-- **Make a Pull request** in your remote repo to ask for your branch to be included in the main branch.
+- **Make a Pull request** in your remote repo to ask for your branch to be merged into the main branch.
-- **Checkout your main branch** and make no more changes for now.

 ### Create and Checkout a branch